Company Explainer Video: The 2026 Guide

-You’re probably here because the request sounds simple and the reality doesn’t.
+You are probably here because the request sounds simple and the work behind it is not.

 Someone on your team said, “We need a company explainer video.”
-Now you’re the person who has to decide what that means, who it’s for, what format to choose, how much to spend, how long it will take, and whether the final piece will help sales instead of just looking polished in a review meeting.
+Now you are the one who has to decide what that means, who it is for, which format to use, what it should cost, how long it will take, and whether the finished piece helps sales or just looks polished in a review meeting.

-That tension is normal.
-A company explainer video sits at the intersection of brand, product, sales, and operations.
-It has to be short, clear, credible, and useful.
-In 2026, it also has to survive two new pressures: fragmented attention across channels and buyer skepticism in a market full of AI-made content.
+That pressure is normal.
+A company explainer video sits where brand, product, sales, and operations all meet.
+It has to be short, it has to be clear, and it has to be useful to a real buyer.
+In 2026 it also has to survive two newer forces: attention split across a dozen channels, and buyers who have grown wary of content that feels machine made.

 What a Company Explainer Video Actually Is

 A company explainer video is not a mini documentary about your business.
-It’s not a founder interview chopped into a montage.
-It’s not a feature dump with upbeat music.
+It is not a founder interview chopped into a montage, and it is not a feature list set to upbeat music.

-It’s a video elevator pitch.
-Its job is to help a specific viewer understand one important thing fast enough to keep moving.
+It is a video elevator pitch.
+Its one job is to help a specific viewer understand a single important thing fast enough to keep moving.

-For most companies, that “one thing” sounds like one of these:
+For most companies, that “one thing” is a version of:

 • What you do